Do you stuff or dress your turkey? I prefer to dress. What better way to dress your turkey than using a southern cornbread dressing recipe!

 There was no way I could not include my grandmother-in-law’s recipe in the article.
 It has been in my husband’s family for many years and they always, always, always have Granny’s Dressing on Thanksgiving.
 I also included a Pumpkin and Chorizo Dressing, and an Individual Bread Dressing with Pears, Bacon, Blue Cheese, and Caramelized Onions that I created for the magazine.
 I would be so pleased if you read the full article “To Stuff or to Dress.”

-I really didn’t like dressing growing up.
-I think the first time I had ever liked it was when I first had Granny’s Dressing….
+I really didn’t like cornbread dressing growing up.
+I think the first time I had ever liked it was when I first had Granny’s Southern Cornbread Dressing….
 It was so moist and creamy.
 It had the “soul food” kind of flavor that made you feel all good inside.
 I fell in love with it instantly.
 I kept going back for seconds, then thirds, then leftovers… It was sooooo GOOD!
 It is such a treasured heirloom that I was almost scared to publicly share it.
-After all, to get the recipe, I had to marry into the family 🙂
+After all, to get the recipe, I had to marry into the family!

-For sure, she ALWAYS used Herbed Seasoned Pepperidge Farm Stuffing Mix.
+- For sure, she ALWAYS used Herbed Seasoned Pepperidge Farm Stuffing Mix.
+(If you want to make yours from scratch, try this recipe.)

-The dressing will appear and feel soupy when you mix it, and that is how it is supposed to be!
+- The dressing will appear and feel soupy when you mix it, and that is how it is supposed to be!
+(See image above.)

 - 7.5 oz Martha White Cornbread Mix